 What to expect when you worship with us

 All are welcome at God’s Table.
 You will hear this invitation often when you worship at St. John’s.
 And when we say all, we mean ALL!
-We are affirming of LGBTQ people and we work to ensure barriers to worship are removed for all people.
+We are affirming of LGBTQ people and we work to ensure barriers to worship and community are removed for all people.

 God’s Table is where we are all invited to bring our whole selves, perfectly imperfect and deeply beloved by God.
 Regular worship is a significant part of formation in the Christian faith.
 At St. John’s you will find a warm, welcoming community who come together every week to learn more about who we are called to be as we celebrate God’s abundant love for all creation.